kgshukla/container-tutorial/podman.md

     6074ffd22b93  k8s.gcr.io/pause:3.1                      7 minutes ago   Up 7 minutes ago          9e0a57248aed-infra  9e0a57248aed

+## Lab 3 - Optional - Pods and Container management

-If you would like to know more on podman pod, please refer to this blog which explains more on the topic
+If you would like to know more on podman pod, please refer to this blog which explains more on the topic.
+It also has commands that you could run on the same lab environment

 https://developers.redhat.com/blog/2019/01/15/podman-managing-containers-pods/